absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 This command is used to create just the Jenkins jobs for deploying an application into production environments following such a resource copying operation.
 The following steps are performed in order to do this:

 1. Generate a Jenkinsfile that will be used to deploy the application into prod.
 The Jenkinsfile is the added to your Application repository if it does not exist.
 The name of the Jenkinsfile is `Jenkinsfile.[${pipelineTag}.]${environmentPostfix}` where `[${pipelineTag}.]` is not present if the deployment's owning pipeline has no tag.
 2. Create a Jenkins build job that uses the generated Jenkinsfile to deploy your Application.
-The build job is also added to the Jenkins Job View which holds all the Jenkins jobs related the Application being deployed.
+The build job is also added to the Jenkins Job View which holds all the Jenkins jobs related to the Application being deployed.

 ---
 #### `sub configure custom package`